Tax identifiers

 The value

 is assigned by the issuing country.
 Before creating a tax identifier, you can use the tax identifier element to help you validate its format.
-This element also lets you know whether a tax identifier is required in the country where the purchase is being made.
+This element indicates if a tax identifier is required in the purchase country.

 A tax identifier can be in a state of pending